shocky0424/rtd-tutorial/docs/source/index.rst

 .. admonition:: Example

-   The following code constructs Example 3 in Kim and Constantinou (2023).
+   The following code constructs Example 3 in [KimConstantinou2023a].

    1. **Tcl Code**